Guenoc Valley AVA: Climate

+Soils

+The viticultural area largely consists of alluvial and younger terrace deposits, unconsolidated sand, gravel, silt and clay, which form a single contiguous unit.
+Sand and gravel alluvial deposits occur in thicknesses of 5 to 15 ft along the Bucksnort Creek and other large drainage ways.
+Thinner alluvium mixed with silt and clay is common along smaller drainage ways.
+Local clay, sand, and silt alluvial deposits, locally estimated thickness to 5–10 ft, occur near the base of the steep slopes merging with the residual soils above the alluvium below.

 Viticulture

 There are now 340 acre of vines surrounding the Guenoc estate.
-The winery works with Semillon, Sauvignon blanc and Chardonnay, as well as Malbec and Petite Sirah from the estate vineyards.
+The winery works with Semillon, Sauvignon Blanc and Chardonnay, as well as Malbec and Petite Sirah from the estate vineyards.
 Petite Sirah is the leading red grape in the appellation, followed by Cabernet Sauvignon, Merlot, Petit Verdot, Carmenère, Cabernet Franc and Malbec.
-Among whites, Langtry grows Chardonnay, Sauvignon blanc, Semillon, Marsanne and Viognier.
+Among whites, Langtry grows Chardonnay, Sauvignon Blanc, Semillon, Marsanne and Viognier.
 Langtry also has the distinction of having some of the oldest vines in California, as a couple of Syrah vines dating back to the 1850s still grow at the Tephra Ridge Vineyard.